Frequently Asked Questions

 No, although our cabins have power in them, they can only power small electronics and battery chargers.
 Blow dryers and power tools require far too much power from our solar cabins.

 Our restrooms are NOT out-houses.
+We offer four marine toilets at our bathroom station that are connected to a properly built septic system.
 Each contains a full-size toilet, electricity, running water and flushing toilets.
 These are the same toilets you find on ships.
 Most important is we take great pride in our restrooms and the cleanliness of them.

 This is a very common question and one we cover a lot.
-Not to worry, we have a large selection of Tupperware next to the bathrooms for just these occasions.
-Take the appropriate Tupperware back to your cabin for nighttime use and in the morning you can take it to the bathroom for disposal.
+Not to worry, we have a large selection of chamber pots next to the bathrooms for just these occasions.
+Take the appropriate chamber pot back to your cabin for nighttime use and in the morning you can take it to the bathroom for disposal.
 Don't be embarrassed, there will be plenty of others doing the same thing.
+Chamber pots are strictly for liquid use only.

 Yes, but few you will ever see.
 There are sometimes scorpions under rocks or in the brush.
 Take precautions if turning over rocks or branches when walking around the camp.